-They may be surprised to learn that on March 27, 1867, after the end of the Freedmen’s meeting in Charleston, S.C., a group of African-Americans decided to test their right to ride on the Charleston Street Cars.
+They may be surprised to learn that on March 27, 1867 (during Reconstruction), after the end of the Freedmen’s meeting in Charleston, South Carolina, a group of African-Americans decided to test their right to ride on the Charleston Street Cars.

 The Streetcar Company’s rules denied them this right.

 At 5 o’clock two to five African American men entered a streetcar on the King Street line, and sat among the white customers.
 Conductor Rivers explained the rules of the company and that he had the right to forcibly remove them, yet the men did not move.

 Rivers called the police, but they also failed to remove the men.

 Read a short article on History Engine to find out what happened next.

 Learn about more early street car protests in Right to Ride: Streetcar Boycotts and African American Citizenship in the Era of Plessy v.
 Ferguson by award-winning historian Blair M. Kelley.